Duke Law School offers a JD program that is rigorous, relevant, innovative and interdisciplinary.

 The application review process includes a thorough evaluation of a candidate's academic record, including the rigor and breadth of the curriculum, overall grade trends, any graduate level work, and test scores.
 To be eligible for admission, an applicant must receive a bachelor's degree from an accredited institution prior to enrollment at the Law School.

 Duke seeks to identify applicants who demonstrate leadership and engagement.
 Most successful candidates show sustained and meaningful commitment to one or more fields of interest to them.
+For these reasons, an interview with an admissions officer is required for admission to Duke Law.
+Candidates selected by the Office of Admissions will be invited to participate in an interview as part of the application review process.
 Although many applicants have had some exposure to the legal profession, this is not in itself a requirement.
 The Law School benefits from a student body that represents a broad range of experiences and interests.
 It is often helpful to indicate reasons for interest in law school in general and Duke in particular, especially when they relate to an applicant's specific experiences.
 Special care is taken when evaluating applications to achieve diversity in interests, perspectives, and backgrounds.

 A. Credit Requirements